-Students admitted to the program come from a variety of backgrounds.
-Some come from disciplines closely related to ours like psychology, neuroscience, computer science, cognitive science and linguistics, while others are from branches that are less obviously relevant like the natural sciences or engineering.
+Students admitted to the program from a variety of backgrounds.
+Some come from disciplines closely related to the likes of psychology, neuroscience, computer science, cognitive science and linguistics, and others.

-This richness of backgrounds is a source of great strength to the program because our students bring to it new ways of thinking about scientific problems.
-Although we do not stipulate the kinds of backgrounds students should have, we do expect applicants for admission to have outstanding academic records, and to be able to demonstrate their capacity for formal thinking and clear expression of ideas.
+This richness of backgrounds is a source of great strength for the program because of its students.
+ALTHOUGH we do not stipulate the kinds of backgrounds students should have, we do expect applicants for admission to have outstanding academic records, and to be reliable to demonstrate their capacity for thinking and clear formal expression of ideas.

 For more information about joining our program see: